BANZOM/html-tutorial/readme.md

 ## Contact

-If you have any questions or feedback about the tutorial, please don't hesitate to contact me at [banzo.aditya@gmail.com](mailto:banzo.aditya@gmail.com).
+If you have any questions or feedback about the tutorial, please don't hesitate to start a discussion.
 I would love to hear from you!